 These are composed of photovoltaic cells connected in a network, which produce an electrical current when light shines on them –working like everyday light emitting diodes (LEDs), but in reverse.
 It is interesting to note that the technologies behind both solar cells and LEDs are very similar.

 But this free availability of power does not mean designing a satellite's power system is an easy task.
 Photovoltaic cells efficiency reaches 30% for the latest designs but it is reduced by heating from the Sun and radiation damage during a satellite's lifetime.
 This means that solar arrays have to be of a significant size to deliver useful power levels (in the order of tens of square metres for a typical communications satellite).

 Most satellites have orbits that will take them out of the Sun into shadow behind the Earth – for a low-Earth orbiting spacecraft that occurs once per orbit – so they are also equipped with rechargeable ('secondary') batteries to keep them powered in the meantime.
 These batteries are in general the only power source available just after launcher separation and until the solar generators are deployed and properly Sun pointed.

 The power system being a unique resource of the spacecraft, it has to be protected against failures of the supplied units that could degrade it or even take it out of service, especially short-circuits.
-This is exactly the same concern as in a house, where a centralised distribution panel hosts circuits breakers or fuses to eliminate uncontrolled current surges.
+This is exactly the same concern as in all our homes, where a centralised distribution panel hosts circuits breakers or fuses to eliminate uncontrolled current surges.
 Aboard a spacecraft both fuses or electronic circuit breakers are commonly used.